-- 5.4 The Panel's policy is guided by a number of considerations.
+5.4 The Panel's approach is guided by a number of considerations.
 First, a bidder's statement and offer should be complete and not misleading when posted.
 A major objective of the Panel is to raise the quality of disclosure in takeover documents.
-Bidders that attempt to disclose the minimum possible risk having their disclosure declared unacceptable by the Panel.
+Bidders who attempt to make the minimum possible disclosure risk having their disclosure declared by the Panel to be unacceptable.
 The test for information is not what the bidder's board prefers to disclose, but what offerees and their advisers would reasonably expect to be told in order for all shareholders to make informed investment decisions.

-On the other hand, targets should be reasonable in the information which they claim is material to their shareholders' decision. - 5.5 Secondly, the Panel will determine where the balance of convenience lies in relation to restraint of dispatch.
-This will involve weighing up the harm that would suffered by the bidder if dispatch of its bidders' statement is held up, with the harm that might ensue if the bidder is allowed to dispatch.
+On the other hand, targets should be reasonable in the information which they claim is material to their shareholders' decision.1